-The KSAS Performance Appraisal process is initiated by the individual staff member being evaluated.
-For those staff members who are delinquent in completing their portion of the Performance Appraisal Form, a reminder should be sent by the Department Administrator to the staff member in writing.
-If the Appraisal is still not received within a reasonable timeframe (6 weeks), the supervisor should initiate the Performance Review process WITHOUT input from the staff member, and the Appraisal itself should indicate that the staff member did not follow the KSAS review process.
-If the delinquency is attributable to the staff member, retroactive increases will not be made beyond 6 weeks past the SRD, unless there are extenuating circumstances.
-If the delinquency is on the part of the supervisor and the administrator has made a good faith effort to encourage the supervisor to complete the review, the matter should be referred to the KSAS Dean’s office.
+The KSAS performance appraisal process is initiated by the individual staff member being evaluated.
+For those staff members who are delinquent in completing their portion of the Performance Appraisal Form, a reminder should be sent by the department administrator to the staff member in writing.
+If the appraisal is still not received within a reasonable timeframe (six weeks), the supervisor should initiate the performance review process without input from the staff member, and the appraisal itself should indicate that the staff member did not follow the KSAS review process.
+If the delinquency is attributable to the staff member, retroactive increases will not be made beyond six weeks past the SRD, unless there are extenuating circumstances.
+If the delinquency is on the part of the supervisor and the administrator has made a good faith effort to encourage the supervisor to complete the review, the matter should be referred to the KSAS Dean’s Office.

-In addition to performance based, or merit, increases given on the SRD (Salary Review Date), salary increases may be given for the following situations.
-Please see HR Policy on Salary Administration Program for additional information.http://hrnt.jhu.edu/pol-man/section/section5.cfm#E
+In addition to performance-based, or merit, increases given on the SRD (Salary Review Date), salary increases may be given for the following situations.
+Please see HR Policy on Salary Administration Program for additional information.

-Below the Minimum Increase: at any time an individual’s salary falls below the minimum of the pay range (usually July 1 of the new fiscal year), an increase must be given to bring the salary to the minimum.
+Below the Minimum Increase: Any time an individual’s salary falls below the minimum of the pay range (usually July 1 of the new fiscal year), an increase must be given to bring the salary to the minimum.

 Developmental Increase: A department may grant a developmental increase to a staff member who demonstrates increased skill and proficiency and growing competency and job maturity while in the current job.
 An established developmental growth plan with defined milestones must be approved by the KSAS HR manager and the Office of Compensation before a developmental plan and/or increase may be implemented.